Pete King to Newsmax: Trump Running 'Masterful Campaign'

-Former President Donald Trump is running a "masterful campaign" and if he were getting "halfway decent treatment for that" through the media, he would be further ahead in his race for the White House than he already is, former Rep. Pete King said on Newsmax Sunday.
+Former President Donald Trump is running a "masterful campaign" and if he were getting "halfway decent treatment for that" through the media, he would be further ahead in his race for the White House than he already is, former Rep. Pete King told Newsmax on Sunday.

 "Maybe you have to be a New Yorker to realize what it meant to see Donald Trump in the South Bronx," the New York Republican, appearing in the "Kings Corner" segment on Newsmax's "Wake Up America" with former Georgia GOP Rep. Jack Kingston, commented.
 "He goes to the South Bronx, which is supposed to be 95% Democrat.
 He goes to the Libertarian convention, which is probably going to have its own candidate.